And the Oscar goes to…

 Video: Spencer trailer

-The student watches a trailer for the movie Spencer and completes video comprehension.
+The student watches a trailer for the movie Spencer and answers some video comprehension questions.

 Then, they complete a movie review.